-The United States can achieve energy security only if it is able to convince lawmakers and litigation-minded stakeholders that allowing access to restricted areas would boost the nation's oil and natural gas reserves and not add to global warming concerns, a panel of energy experts said this week at the Offshore Technology Conference in Houston.
+The United States can achieve energy security only if it is able to convince lawmakers and litigation-minded stakeholders that allowing access to restricted areas would boost oil and natural gas reserves and not add to global warming concerns, a panel of energy experts said last week at the Offshore Technology Conference in Houston.

 "Much of the future U.S. demand can -- and let me underline can -- be met by OCS [Outer Continental Shelf] production, particularly from new areas in Alaska and the Gulf of Mexico, if we can survive the threat of hurricanes and survive the hurricane of litigation that surrounds oil and gas development," said Minerals Management Services (MMS) Director Randall Luthi.
 He served on a panel that discussed how U.S. energy security may be achievable even with growing concerns about climate change.

 High on Luthi's list of areas to be explored and developed is Alaska's offshore.
 In the Alaska OCS, he noted that there are only 260 leases, with three producing leases in the Beaufort Sea.
 The East and West coasts and the eastern Gulf of Mexico also have to be opened to development, he said.
 However, Luthi pointed to mounting litigation by Native Americans living in the region and environmental groups, which he said has stymied efforts to grow oil and gas output.

 The MMS in February conducted the first lease sale in Alaska's Chukchi Sea in 15 years, even though several groups protested and filed lawsuits to protect polar bear habitat, Luthi noted (see NGI, May 5; Feb.
 11).
 By the end of April, despite the litigation, MMS had awarded 292 of the 488 leases available in the area.

 "I am confident that we as a group can develop these resources without harm to the polar bear and the other species of concern," and at the same time adequately address Native American concerns, said Luthi.